Skip to content

 Parallel Execution

-Independent modules at the same level run in parallel:
+Independent DAG jobs in the same topological group can run in parallel:

 GitHub Actions Workflow Structure

-When using the GitHub Actions provider, TerraCi generates a workflow file with jobs organized by execution levels:
+When using the GitHub Actions provider, TerraCi generates a workflow file with jobs connected by DAG dependencies:

 yaml